We've Won Over £90 Million For Our Clients

 How Much Compensation For A Doctor Negligence Claim?

-The table below uses figures from the Judicial College (JC) guidelines.
-Parties, such as solicitors, may use the JC guidelines to help value the avoidable harm you suffered.
-The first row in our table illustrates compensation for general and special damages.
-This figure does not come from the JC.
+The table below uses brackets from the Judicial College (JC) Guidelines.
+Solicitors may use the document to help value the avoidable harm someone has suffered.
+The first row in our table illustrates compensation for general and special damages and doesn’t come from the JCG.
+Since the compensation brackets published by the JCG are purely suggestive, please only use the table for guidance.

 Can I Claim If I’m Unable To Work Due To GP Negligence?